 - Preheat oven to 375°F.

-- In a large bowl, combine the turkey, bread crumbs, egg, seasonings, onion and garlic together until well mixed.
+- In a large bowl, measure out the turkey, breadcrumbs, egg, seasonings, onion and garlic.

 - Bake the meatballs for 30 minutes or until cooked through.